The hardware requirements greatly depend on your use case. However, you can find a general evaluation and some example installations below.

 Application

-For high availability, you can put a load balancer in front of multiple instances of both the server and editor.
+For high availability, you can place a load balancer in front of multiple instances of both the server and editor.

 Editor